 Bangladesh Police in UN Missions: Scopes and Challenges

-Firm with belief in ensuring peace with utmost proficiency, Bangladesh Police sent specially equipped self-sufficient police units called Formed Police Units (FPUs) to Ivory Coast in 2005.To date Bangladeshi FPUs and UNPOLs with as usual name and fame are working in 5 different missions which are MONUSCO (DR CONGO), UNAMID (Darfur, Sudan), UNMISS (South Sudan), UNMIL (Liberia), MINUSTAH (Haiti),MINUSMA (Mali), Currently we have 41 Individual Police Officers(IPO) working in 03 different Missions UN Peacekeeping missions, 05 Police Officers working in P-Level/UN jobs and 735 FPU memebers working in 5 Formed Police Units, in total 781 Police Officers are working in 07 UN Peacekeeping missions and UN HQ.
+Firm with belief in ensuring peace with utmost proficiency, Bangladesh Police sent specially equipped self-sufficient police units called Formed Police Units (FPUs) to Ivory Coast in 2005.To date Bangladeshi FPUs and UNPOLs with as usual name and fame are working in 06 different missions which are MONUSCO (DR CONGO), UNAMID (Darfur, Sudan), UNMISS, (South Sudan), ,MINUSMA (Mali), Currently we have 38 Individual Police Officers(IPO) working in 05 different Missions UN Peacekeeping missions and 332 FPU members working in 3 Formed Police Units, in total 371 Police Officers are working in 05 UN Peacekeeping missions, 01 Police Officers working in P-Level/UN jobs and UN HQ.

 Bangladesh Police has already demonstrated the expertise in different field of policing like Forensic, Foot Print, Finger Print, Ballistic, Democratic Policing, Community Policing and so on so forth.
-Bangladesh Police has not only proved its capacities in the field missions as observer but also has enhanced its capabilities in peace keeping department in the United Nations’ Headquarters.
+Bangladesh Police has not only proved its capacities in the field missions but also has enhanced its capabilities in DPO in the United Nations’ Headquarters.

-Responding to the challenges in implementing the UN Mandate in the field of gender issues, women and children affairs, Bangladesh Police has sent 1 (one) Women FPUs in DR Congo (MONUSCO).
+Responding to the challenges in implementing the UN Mandate in the field of gender issues, women and children affairs, Bangladesh Police sent 1 (one) Women FPUs in DR Congo (MONUSCO) in 2011.

-Deaths are forever unbearable to follow ... as always grief makes us silence.
-Our 20 brave-hearts, who sacrificed their supreme in contentions, didn’t actually go down fighting for their lives in missions, but for the lives of mass in number.
-That is the aim that eventually proves firm commitment of Bangladesh Police in ensuring peace and security around the world.
+Deaths are forever unbearable to follow as always grief makes us silence.
+Our 22 brave-hearts, sacrificed their supreme in peacekeeping operations while serving in the mission areas under the UN umbrella to uphold the name and fame of their motherland.
+That is the level of dedication which eventually proves the firm commitment of Bangladesh Police in ensuring peace and security around the world.

 Scopes and Opportunities:

 Based on the needs of future post-conflict situations, UN Police mandate continues to change and Bangladesh Police needs to cope with undergone major changes in UN and thus need to enhance the competency and skills emphasizing on the potential problems of different regions in order to meet the demand of United Nations.
-Needless to mention, to cope with the culture of any mission area Bangladesh Police has emphasized to overcome the limitations of skills on UN official languages.
+Needless to mention, to cope with the culture of any mission area, Bangladesh Police has emphasized on overcoming the limitations of skills UN official languages.

-United Nations troops and financial constraints might be exposed as major challenges in order to ensure rapid deployment, readiness and standing capacity.
+Financial constraints of UN might be exposed as major challenges in order to ensure rapid deployment, readiness and standing capacity.
 As such Bangladesh Police has given emphasis on the capabilities of rapid deployment and rapid responses to emerging crisis.